 Is this a sign that 2019 is going to be a lucky year for us Bricks...if we watch our nickels?

 Professionally, last year was much more peaceful for me.
 A lot of the residual drama from the past three years has subsided, thank God.
 I'm not sure how much more I could have handled.
 I've kept up my 21+ year AQS* certification (for quilts), but surprisingly, have found myself doing a wider range of personal property appraising than ever before -- Native American artifacts, including rugs, pots and arrowheads; furniture; glassware; paintings/prints and other art; textiles -- antique and new.
 My certification for ASA** begins its third year; in fact, I have to give a talk for the Denver chapter of ASA this month.

 Then there is The Book -- #7 to be published, but completely different from the others.
 It's done so well that possibilities are strong I'll be working on a sequel in 2019, with the Brick again as major photographer.
 Now, if the royalties would finally start!

 I also plan to continue writing, not only on my own blog, but for others, as well.

 **American Society of Appraisers (senior personal property appraiser)

 |Photos like this can be quite valuable to collectors.|

 Personally, life was more harried.
 We gained a son, when Son #1 married Daughter #2 in June.
-That joyful event had on its heels a cancer diagnosis for Son #1's mom.
-Our kids made us proud, and cared for her until her death in early November.
-Somehow they continued to keep their own lives going, as well.
-It was incredibly difficult for them -- but they did it.
-Thank God for Colorado's fine hospice program, which helped her stay at their home until the very end.
+Somehow they continued to keep their own lives going through some difficult family events.
+It was incredibly hard -- but they did it.
+We're proud of them.

 Which meant that our house never went on the real estate market, as we'd planned.
 (Yes, appraisal clients, I'm still living here.)
 We did some cleaning up and donating, but more needs to happen.